huangyanxiong01/webrtc-typescirpt/README.md

-# a webRTC example with typescript
+# WebRTC example with typescript
-- share your Screen and Audio by WebRTC.
+- Share your Screen and Audio by WebRTC.
-- exchange webRTC ICE,ANSWER,OFFER by websocket
+- Exchange webRTC ICE,ANSWER,OFFER by websocket

 ## Usage
 First. start websocket server by clone project [webrtc-stun](https://github.com/huangyanxiong01/webrtc-stun) to your computer.